w3f/polkadot-wiki/docs/learn-validator.md

 sidebar_label: Validator
 ---

-Validators secure the Relay Chain by staking DOT, validating proofs from collators and participating in consensus with other validators.
+Validators secure the [Relay Chain](learn-architecture#relay-chain) by staking DOT, validating proofs from collators and participating in consensus with other validators.

-These participants will play a crucial role in adding new blocks to the Relay Chain and, by extension, to all parachains.
+These participants play a crucial role in adding new blocks to the Relay Chain and, by extension, to all parachains.
 This allows parties to complete cross-chain transactions via the Relay Chain.
 Parachain validators participate in some form of off-chain consensus, and submit candidate receipts to the tx pool for a block producer to include on-chain.
+The Relay Chain validators guarantee that each parachain follows its unique rules and can pass messages between shards in a trust-free environment.

 Validators perform two functions:
 1. **Verifying** that the information contained in an assigned set of parachain blocks is valid